 In order to complete our third goal I began with design research.
-I looked at sites that were consistent with our current clean and typography driven look including Nike, Bose, and CNN.
+I looked at sites that were consistent with our current clean and typography driven look including Nike, Bose, and Spotify.

 I tried several different layouts and paired them with our new landing page designs.
 My creative director and I wanted enough visual diversity so that the user would notice the menu items, but keep it consistent with the clean and minimalist design of our new pages.

 Ultimately we landed with a clean design- primarily white with red accents to hi light our brand and action items.